electronicayciencia/wPi_soft_i2c/README.md

 # Software emulated I2C for Raspberry Pi

-This is a basic software implementation of I2C protocol using WiringPi library for GPIO.
+This is a basic software implementation of the I2C protocol using WiringPi library for GPIO.

 ## Getting Started

-For a quick start guide, just follow these steps:
+For a quick start guide, please follow these steps:

-- Install Gordon's WiringPi library first.
+- Install Gordon's WiringPi library.
 - Download [soft_i2c.c](soft_i2c.c) and [soft_i2c.h](soft_i2c.h) and place them into your project directory.
 - Include headers file in your main file.
-- Learn from the examples.
+- Learn commands from the examples.
-- And don't forget to include source file when compiling:
+- And don't forget to include the source file when compiling:
 ```
 gcc -lwiringPi soft_i2c.c pcf8591.c -o pcf8591
 ```

-If you are willing to use pins 8 and 9, notice these are hardware enabled I2C pins.
-So please make sure you unloaded i2c kernel modules before using these routines.
+If you are willing to use pins 8 and 9, please notice these are hardware enabled I2C pins.
+So make sure you unloaded i2c kernel modules before using these routines.

 ```
 rmmod i2c_dev